OPALX-project/OPALX/tests/opalx_opal_test/readme.md

 written by Jan Luca Binder

 ### Abstract
-This script will automatically create the input files and slurm script for OPALX and then run it for different particle amounts.
+This script will automatically create the input files and slurm script for OPALX and then run it for a given particle amount n times.
+It will do this single and multi threaded.
 Afterwhich it will compare the solution of the simulation with a given reference solution.

 ### Introduction